-RoHS mandates that EEE products must not contain more than 0.1% (except for cadmium which is limited to 0.01%) by weight of homogenous material of any of listed substances.
+RoHS mandates that EEE products must not contain more than 0.1% weight by weight of homogenous material of any listed substance.
+Cadmium is an exception to this rule where the EU prohibits products from containing more than 0.01% of this substance.
 Homogenous material means a material that cannot be mechanically disjointed into different materials.

-Some products may benefit from a temporary or permanent exclusion from the application of the Directive.
-In other cases, the European Commission may have issued a limited exemption allowing a restricted substance to be used for a certain purposes.
-In either case, the European Commission adopts a very narrow interpretation of these provisions.
+Some product categories may fall outside the scope of ROHS (are excluded).
+In other cases, the European Commission may have issued a limited exemption allowing a restricted substance to be used for a certain purpose.
+In either situation, the European Commission adopts a very narrow interpretation of these provisions.
 U.S. exporters should consult the text of the Directive, contact our office, or seek specialized guidance if they have questions on whether their products benefit from an exclusion or exemption.

 Exemptions and Exclusions